 From networks to clouds – automation is very much in the air right now

-Intent-Based Networking is a significant advance towards tomorrow's self-operating data centres, and it is available today in ever more sophisticated offerings.
+Intent-Based Networking is a significant advance towards tomorrow's self-operating data centers, and it is available today in ever more sophisticated offerings.
 Putting "software first" allows much greater flexibility, more agile deployment and maintenance and avoids the negative implications of vendor lock-in, says Mansour Karam, CEO, Apstra

 Take a look at Amazon's newly announced Prime Air delivery drone.
 It sounds like such a simple idea – deliver and drop off packages by air without all the hassle of truck roll-outs and traffic jams – but the complexity of the prototype and what it must achieve is quite astonishing.